 Mobile Apps are born from ideas, substantiated by a purpose.
 As entrepreneurs, designers, or developers, our job is to give our users and customers a wholesome experience – we should help them get a smooth customer journey from start to finish.

 According to research, nearly 65% of users form a negative view of a brand with a poor app experience.
 What becomes crucial, then, is to simplify the interface design so that users have hassle-free access to solutions of their problems.

 In his article, Usability: Navigation is More Important Than Search, Gerry McGovern reveals that 70% of the technical audience started the task by clicking on a link; 30% used search.

-With this in mind, navigation becomes a crucial part of user experience since it requires little effort.
+With this in mind, navigation becomes a crucial part of user experience and usability since it requires little effort.
 In this article, we will look at the different types of Navigations, their functionalities, and their advantages.

 However, before we get there, here is how Amazon casts the spell of excellent user experience: